- What about transportation to QUEST?

 Q: How many members does QUEST have, and what is their average age?

-A: We have over 230 members from the New York Metro area.
+We have close to 270 members from the New York Metro area.
 Our members range in age from their early 60s to 90+ years old.
 The average member is in his/her 70s.

 Q: I still work part-time.
 Would this program be right for me?